jaantollander/masters-thesis/content/20_background.md

 Also, some of the nodes have *fast local storage*, that is, a Solid State Disk (SSD) attached to the node to perform I/O intensive processes instead of having to rely on the global storage from the Lustre file system.
 Additionally, each GPU node has 4 *Nvidia Volta V100* GPUs with 36 GiB of memory each.
 We divide the nodes into *node types* based on these attribute as on the table \ref{tab:node-types}.
-The nodes are connected using *Mellanox HDR InfiniBand* (100 Gbps HDR100) with a fat-tree network topology.
+The nodes are connected using *Mellanox HDR InfiniBand* (100 GB/s HDR100) with a fat-tree network topology.

 ### Linux Operating System
 As the operating system, Puhti uses the *RedHat Enterprise Linux Server 7.9* distribution.